vertica/spark-connector/examples/scala-examples/README.md

 ### Using a modified Spark Connector
 The example is using our latest Spark Connector release.
-Should you need to use a custom build of the connector (e.g. testing some changes), then create a `lib` folder and place either the slim jar or fat jar inside.
+Should you need to use a custom build of the connector (e.g. testing some changes), put into this project's `lib` folder either the slim jar (from `sbt package`) or fat jar (from `sbt assembly`) inside.
+It should override the connector build dependency.

 ### S3 Examples